let's talk

 These platforms require fewer functions.

-SEO holds a significant impact on the success of a website.
+SEO has a significant impact on the success of a website.
 Hence, it is essential to work with an SEO-friendly website builder, as it will help you climb up the SERP rankings.

 The primary benefit of using constructors like Wix, Zyro, Squarespace, GoDaddy, Weebly, and others is the inbuilt SEO-friendly features.

-Looking at their low-cost operation and accessibility, the constructors are favorable to build landing pages, portfolio websites, and blog websites.
+Looking at their low-cost operation and accessibility, the constructors are favorable to building landing pages, portfolio websites, and blog websites.

 This image shows the custom website development cost with website builders